sofiatka/RecipeTimeAnalysis/README.md

   frameborder="0"
 ></iframe>

+The most common rating in either group is overwhelmingly 5 stars, followed chronologically by all other ratings.
 Short recipes (i.e. those taking 35 minutes or less) seem to get 5-star ratings more often than long recipes (78% v.s.
 76.6%).
 Long recipes seem more likely than short recipes to have 4 or less stars.
 The difference does not appear to be very large, but it is noticeable and has a consistent pattern.
 It seems reasonable to hypothesize that short recipes *could* receive fundamentally different ratings compared to long ones.

 #### Calories, Conditional on Recipe Length
 I also examined how the distribution of calories differed across short and long recipes.
 Since calories are a continuous quantitative variable, I used an overlaid histogram to perform this bivariate analysis.